flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “But, why would he ...
 I mean, he told me ... “

 “Lies, Theodore.
 He was the leader of the cult that worships a group of demons known as ‘the gods who are rejected.’
-They were evil, beyond imagining but were defeated and banished to a place called the realm of nightmares.
+They were evil, beyond imagining but were defeated thousands of years ago and banished to a place called the realm of nightmares.

 *Mobedan Mobed lied?
 I couldn’t believe it.
 No!
-This madman was lying to me now.*
+This madman was lying to me now.
+Ater all, wasn’t it his creepy creatures that were following me?*

 “Many years ago, I defiled his temple and committed a great sacrilege against his gods.
 My punishment is great, including the destruction of everyone I hold dear, of my entire family.”